-- Do not administer the dose again. - Notify the child's parent as soon as possible and report what happened. - Write in the child's log that the child spit up (or vomited) some of the medication.
+- Do not administer the dose again. - Notify the child's parent as soon as possible and report what happened. - Write in the child's log that the child spit up (or vomited) some of the medication, consult the medication side effects information and call the child's parent to inform them and to advise them to contact the child's health care provider.

-► If the child is absent or is not scheduled to be in your program:
+▶ If the child is absent or is not scheduled to be in your program: